 A Report of the U.S. Surgeon General and of the National Action Alliance for Suicide Prevention In stock for ordering This report outlines a national strategy to guide actions for suicide prevention.
 It highlights objectives and goals across four strategic directions: wellness and empowerment, prevention services, treatment and support services, and surveillance.
 Publication ID PEP12-NSSPGOALS Publication Date September 2012 Format Report Download Goals and Objectives for Action PDF 4.93 MB Order Print Publication Quantity Max Order Limit 5 Orders exceeding the maximum quantity limit require authorization.
 Find Related Information Audience Media Non-Profits & Faith-Based Organizations Policymakers Prevention Professionals Professional Care Providers Program Planners, Administrators, & Project Managers Public Health Professionals Researchers Population Group At-Risk Foster Care Children Lesbian, Gay, Bisexual & Transgender Males Military & Veterans as Population Group People in the Criminal Justice System People in the Juvenile Justice System People with Alcohol Use or Abuse Problems as Population Group People with Mental Health Problems as Population Group People with Substance Use or Abuse Problems as Population Group You May Also Be Interested In National Strategy for Suicide Prevention 2012: Overview This report presents an overview of a national strategy designed to guide suicide prevention activities over the next decade.
 It describes the need for a national suicide prevention strategy, its overall goals, and objectives based on four strategic directions.
 National Strategy for Suicide Prevention 2012: How You Can Play a Role in Preventing Suicide This fact sheet offers strategies for suicide prevention.
 It provides facts about suicide, including its prevalence and at-risk populations.
 This resource also lists warning signs of suicidal behavior, and describes how to help someone who is at risk for suicide.
 Mental Health Consumers and Representatives of the Disaster Response Community in Dialogue This report recaps a meeting on issues related to interactions between consumers living with mental illness and representatives of the disaster response community.
 It offers recommendations to improve these relationships to promote recovery from mental health issues.
-Growing Older: Providing Integrated Care for An Aging Population This report for clinicians explains approaches to providing integrated care to older adults living with substance use disorder and mental illness.
-It highlights the importance of assessing patients for cognitive deficits and adapting behavioral interventions to help improve treatment outcomes.
 Helping Children and Youth Who Have Experienced Traumatic Events This report provides information on how systems of care and trauma-informed services can improve the lives of youth who have experienced traumatic events.
 It includes findings from a national evaluation of these programs and describes common treatment approaches.
+Promoting Wellness: A Guide to Community Action These guides are designed to inspire action around wellness in local communities.
+They include tools and information to organize wellness activities that promote recovery from mental illness and substance use disorders.
+They discuss planning, partners, and implementation.
 Mental Health Response to Mass Violence and Terrorism: A Training Manual This manual helps mental health professionals build an emergency preparedness program in response to mass violence and terrorism.
 It includes background information, key concepts in mental health intervention, and guidance for setting up a training course.